EduardoLopezCS/cse15l-lab-reports/LabReport1Page3.md

 Example of the command with no arguments:

 <sup> The command does nothing since there isn't a given argument(path) to a file so that it can do it's job to print out the contents of the file.
-(Errors maybe) Although, there does seem to be a possible error because after running it, it doesn't reset back to the /home directory but instead, stays in a loop where it prints whatever input the user types into the terminal.
+(Errors maybe) Although, there does seem to be a possible error because after running it, it doesn't reset back to the **/home** directory but instead, stays in a loop where it prints whatever input the user types into the terminal.
 ```
 [user@sahara ~]$ pwd
 /home
 [user@sahara ~]$ cat

 ```

 Example of the command with a path to a directory:

-<sup> The output is just the command stating that the given argument path is a directory.
-It could be considered an error since it only prints out the contents of a given file path.
+<sup> The output is the command stating that the given argument is a directory.
+It's considered an error since it only prints out the contents of a given path file and not just from a directory alone.
 (Errors yes)
 ```
 [user@sahara ~]$ pwd
 /home